What is the best Bushcraft knife for the money?

 The blade must be stout enough to endure the high amount of wood carving that accompanies bushcraft activities.
 A typical blade will be between 4 and 5 inches long.

-Hidden tang or full tang usually indicate higher quality and longer lifespan.
-Hidden tang knives are characterized by narrowing as they run toward the handle’s length, while full tang knives usually have a consistent width and are fully visible through the full length of the handle.
+Hidden tang or full tang usually indicates higher quality and longer lifespan.
+Hidden tang knives are characterized by narrowing as they run toward the handle’s length, while full tang knives usually have a consistent width and are fully visible through the handle’s full length.

-Blades can be made from carbon-steel or stanless steel.
-It’s easier to sharpen carbon steel blades, while the advantage of a stainless blade is that it is rust resistant.
+Blades can be made from carbon-steel or stainless steel.
+It’s easier to sharpen carbon steel blades, while the advantage of a stainless blade is that it is rust-resistant.

 Many enthusiasts enjoy making their own blades from kits that are readily available online or in local sports stores.

 The kits usually come with everything you need to create your own custom survival knife.
 The idea is that the blade comes in the kit, and you’re free to customize your handle to your heart’s desire.

 Sheathing your knife should not be overlooked.
 A good, high quality, slice resistant sheath is important for your safety and convenience.
 A cheap sheath can easily be punctured by your knife and cause injury.

 Also, your comfort while out in the wilderness is important and you’ll want a sheath that keeps the knife in its place, out of the way of your busy hands, but not out of reach.